How to Become a Long-term, International House Sitter

 international house sitting

 In general, pets love their homes and their routines, and as the house sitters follow these routines to the T, the pets often don't even notice that their owners have left.
-In return, the house sitters get free accommodation.
-Such accommodation can be found almost anywhere worldwide and is almost always more comfortable than staying in hotels and hostels (hello, you get a whole house to yourself).
-Additionally, because of the kind of clientele that this business attracts, the homeowners' homes are often luxurious af - think pools, private beaches etc. Other perks for house sitters include the company and comforts living with pets offer (e.g. two walks a day is good for human mental health too).
+Like seriously, no disrespect to home owners but they worry that their pet babies will miss them and they really don't.
+(And a little hack: ask the home owners to leave behind one of their unwashed jumpers / blankets because if the animals do miss their owners, it's nice for them to snuggle up to these).
+But back to house sitting.
+In return for caring for the animals and the home the house sitters get free accommodation.
+Such accommodation can be found almost anywhere worldwide and is almost always more comfortable than staying in hostels and even hotels (hello, you get a whole house to yourself).
+Additionally, because of the kind of clientele that this business attracts, the homeowners' homes are often luxurious af - think pools, private beaches etc, I've house sat them all.
+Other perks for house sitters include the company and comforts living with pets offer (e.g. two walks a day is good for human mental health too).
 And, perhaps most importantly, house sitters get the opportunity to see what it's really like to live in a country, through the eyes of the actual locals.
 Okay, these locals are very often bourgeois expats, but still, it's more authentic than seeing the world through the eyes of your hotel manager.
 Anyway, whilst house sits do range from abysmal to orgasmic, the general census is a win-win-win situation:

 • win for the homeowners (peace of mind whilst on holiday thanks to free pet carers);